 Joss created Dawn so Buffy didn’t have to have any romantic relationships.
 I’d ask him, but he’s busy and could probably care less about an author from Ohio.
 Joss had a soft spot for the beautiful relationships of siblings.
 To take an only child and suddenly make her whole world about a sibling seems like a major mistake, and I think that’s why people have so many problems with Dawn.
 Nothing about Dawn makes sense, and the whole story of Buffy was set up contingent on Buffy not having a sibling.
 Also, just as romantic plots shouldn’t be THE focal point when you’re writing fantasy, why is it okay suddenly for sibling love to be THE focal point of a story?
 The characters come first, the plot second, and then the relationships third.
 They all need to be strong, and the worst thing you can do is propel love to number one when you aren’t writing romance.
 Siblings aren’t exempt.

 Buffy had a whole secret life with her father that could have been explored, and she could have had a real sibling or family member through that side.
 Why wasn’t her father developed as a character?
 He doesn’t call, and he should have taken custody of Dawn when their mother died, right?
 If Buffy needed a real sibling, there was the perfect opportunity.
 It would have been a half-sibling, but that is so much better than adding fake memories to characters.
 Was that supposed to work on viewers too?

-Romarin Demetri is the author of The Supernatural London Underground Series, and recipient of multiple 5/5 star editorial reviews from Readers’ Favorite.
+Romarin Demetri is a fantasy author and recipient of multiple 5/5 star editorial reviews from Readers’ Favorite.